 Let’s start at the very beginning, shall we?
 (It’s a very good place to start, or so I’ve heard).
-I mean that quite literally: this is the beginning of Keeping Up With The Penguins, so why not look at some of the great beginnings in literature?
+I mean that quite literally: this is the beginning of Keeping Up With The Penguins, so why not look at some of the great opening lines in literature?

 Every writer knows that a great opening line is crucial; often, more work goes into that one sentence than any other.
 Stephen King has described the opening line as an invitation to continue reading, which seems about right.
 A great opening line gives rise to many more questions than it answers, and it’s curiosity that drags a reader’s eyes down the page.
 I’m quite partial to opening lines that make me laugh, or take me by surprise in some way – so no “it was a cold and stormy night”s here, thanks!

 For all those would-be booklovers out there, I think reading over lists of great opening lines in literature is actually better when you haven’t read many (or any!) of the books in question.
 If you’ve already read the book, you’ve got a sense of nostalgic attachment (or detachment, depending on whether you enjoyed it) that can cloud your judgment.
 If you come at a list like this with a blank slate, it lets you evaluate each line without preconceived ideas.
-So, tell me: do you feel invited to continue reading by any of these?
+So, tell me: do you feel invited to continue reading by any of these great opening lines?

 1. Pride & Prejudice – Jane Austen

 “It is a truth universally acknowledged, that a single man in possession of a good fortune, must be in want of a wife.”

-This opening line appears on every “best of” list ever written, so I figured we’d get it out of the way early here.
+This great opening line appears on every “best of” list ever written, so I figured we’d get it out of the way early here.
 Pride and Prejudice is chockers with biting sarcasm and satirical wit, for which Austen is famous.
 You can almost hear her implied eyebrow-raise as you read it.
 Read my full review of Pride and Prejudice here.

 2. Moby Dick – Herman Melville